High-Content-CRISPR-Screens/ImageFormatter/README.md

 python main_scanr.py
 ```

-The script will ask for the path to your ScanR acquisition directory and then export reconstructed TIFF images.
+The script will ask for the path to your ScanR acquisition directory and where to save the images, after which it will run.

 ## Programmatic usage example